Puppies Puppies

-Puppies Puppies aka Jade Kuriki Olivo (b.
-1989) is a contemporary artist known primarily for her conceptual works of sculpture, installation, and performance art.
+Jade Kuriki-Olivo (born 1989), known by the pseudonym Puppies Puppies, is a contemporary artist known primarily for her conceptual works of sculpture, installation, and performance art.
 Her practice mobilizes readymade objects and characters from popular culture while questioning the authority of various institutional practices in the medical field, the university, and museum space.
 Her 2017 work Liberté (Liberty), was the first and only work of performance art to be acquired by the Whitney Museum of American Art for its permanent collection.

 Early life and education

 Puppies Puppies grew up outside of Dallas, Texas.
 Her mother is Japanese and her father is Puerto Rican.
 She attended the School of The Art Institute of Chicago, as well as Yale University's MFA program.
 She became interested in performance as an art form in high school when she dressed up as her school's mascot.
 In 2010, the artist had a life-threatening brain tumor, which was successfully removed.